brianshumate/vaultron/README.md

 Terraform assembles individual pieces to form Vaultron from the official [Vault Docker image](https://hub.docker.com/_/vault/) and [Consul Docker image](https://hub.docker.com/_/consul/).

+> **NOTE**: Vaultron does not yet support Terraform v0.12.0 as the Docker Provider has not yet been updated to function with v0.12.0.
+Once support is there, Vaultron will be updated to use it.

 ### Quickest Start for macOS

-Once you have installed Consul, Terraform, Vault and Docker on your Mac, you can use the following example to form Vaultron and open the the Vault web UI in your browser.
+Once you have installed the `consul`, `terraform`, `vault` binaries along with Docker on your Mac, you can use the following example to form Vaultron and open the the Vault web UI in your browser.

 You will likely be prompted for your password to add the Vaultron CA certificate to the System Keychain.
 This will prevent TLS errors about an untrusted CA certificate when using the Consul and Vault web UIs: